getferdi/server-docker/README.md

 </p>

 # ferdi-server-docker
 [Ferdi](https://github.com/getferdi/ferdi) is a hard-fork of [Franz](https://github.com/meetfranz/franz), adding awesome features and removing unwanted ones.
-Ferdi-server is an unofficial replacement of the official Franz server for use with the Ferdi Client.
+Ferdi-server is an unofficial replacement of the Franz server for use with the Ferdi Client.

 This is a dockerized version of [Ferdi-server](https://github.com/getferdi/server) running on Alpine Linux and Node.js (v10.16.3).